MicrosoftDocs/edge-developer/microsoft-edge/webview2/webview2-api-reference.md

 ---
 # Microsoft Edge WebView2 API Reference

-The Microsoft Edge WebView2 control enables you to host web content in your application using [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com) as the rendering engine.
+The Microsoft Edge WebView2 control enables you to host web content in your application using [Microsoft Edge](https://www.microsoftedgeinsider.com) as the rendering engine.
 For more information, navigate to [Overview of Microsoft Edge WebView2](./index.md) and [Get started with WebView2](./get-started/win32.md).
 <!-- linking to a parent node of the TOC ("Get started with WebView2") isn't supported, so the above link goes to the first child article, but with link text of the parent TOC node. -->